Michael Meek SC, TEP

 Michael was called to the Bar in 1992 and appointed Senior Counsel in 2009.
 He has been a member of the esteemed international Society of Trusts and Estates Practitioners (STEP) since 2014 and a Fellow of the Commercial Law Association of Australia.
 He holds a Bachelor of Laws and Bachelor of Economics from the University of Sydney.

-He is a contributing author and assistant editor for Richie’s Uniform Civil Procedure NSW, published by LexisNexis and the author of “The Australian Legal System” in the Nutshell series published by Thomson.
-Michael also regularly delivers presentations on developments and topical issues arising in his fields of practice.
+He has been recognised for his outstanding work as is a contributing author and assistant editor for 15 years for Richie’s Uniform Civil Procedure NSW, published by LexisNexis.
+Michael is the author of “The Australian Legal System” in the Nutshell series published by Thomson and also delivers presentations on developments and topical issues arising in his fields of practice.